nulltier/anzo.me/src/content/notes/types-are-painfuly-helpful.md

 ---

 id: '0003'
-path: 'types-are-painfully-helpful'
 title: 'Types are painfully helpful'
-tags:
+tags: ['typescript', 'types']
-    - typescript
-    - types
-short: |
-    The types are working even if they irritate you.
+short: The types are working even if they irritate you.
 And even more of that.
 The more typechecking is a pain the bigger the benefits.

 ---